 helm repo update

 helm install rancher-backup-crd rancher-charts/rancher-backup-crd -n cattle-resources-system --create-namespace --version $CHART_VERSION

-helm install rancher-backup rancher-charts/rancher-backup -n cattle-resources-system --version $CHART_VERSION
+helm install rancher-backup rancher-charts/rancher-backup -n cattle-resources-system --version $CHART_VERSIONnote

-For an **air-gapped environment**, use the option below to pull the `backup-restore-operator` image from your private registry when installing the rancher-backup-crd helm chart. ``` --set image.repository $REGISTRY/rancher/backup-restore-operator ```
+For an air-gapped environment, use the Helm value below to pull the

 2. Restore from backup using a Restore custom resource

 Kubernetes v1.22, available as an experimental feature of v2.6.3, does not support restoring from backup files containing CRDs with the apiVersion